 Due to the observed structural homology of PspA with ESCRT-III proteins, we tested whether PspA has a membrane remodeling activity in analogy to the ESCRT proteins.
 Therefore, we incubated preformed PspA rods with small unilamellar (SUVs) vesicles prepared from E. coli polar lipid extract (EPL) and analyzed the mixture using cryo-EM.
-In the cryo-micrographs of the PspA/EPL mixtures, PspA rods in solution as well as a large fraction of vesicles with increased diameters of >2 μm were observed.
-The large vesicles often have round and elongated shapes, enclose smaller deformed vesicles and can even have more complex internalized lipid structures (Figure 5A&B, Figure S3A).
-As expected, in the SUV control we visualized a population of small vesicles with 20 - 200 nm diameter (Figure 5C).
-Vesicle dimension and perimeter measurements indicate a significant increase of membrane length upon addition of PspA rods (Figure 5D-F), suggesting the fusion of several smaller vesicles into one large vesicle.
-In many cases, the lipid bilayer appears to be interrupted by fuzzy stretches that have PspA protein density as well as PspA rods associated with the membrane (Figure 5B, Figure S3B).
-Furthermore, when analyzing the membrane fine structure of large vesicles by 2D classification, the peak-to-peak separation of the bilayer increased from 3.0 to 5.4 nm on average when compared with the lipid samples alone (Figure S3C&D).
-Interestingly, the increased bilayer leaflet separation is only found in vesicles with perimeters larger than 175 nm, suggesting a postfusion membrane structure induced by PspA.
-Additional micrographs of large unilamellar vesicles (LUVs) (Figure S4A) or the LUV/PspA mixture confirm the observation of an increased leaflet separation of 5.7 nm for fused vesicles (Figure S4B&C).
-In fact, when we analyzed the interaction of PspA with model membranes using fluorescence spectroscopy, we observed binding of PspA to negatively charged PGcontaining membranes (Figure 5G), as well as net uncharged PC membranes (Figure S5A&B).
-Destabilized rods (PspA A75S/A78S) also bound to model membranes, even with higher apparent affinity, supporting the observation that PspA membrane binding involves rod disassembly.
+In the cryo-micrographs of the PspA/ EPL mixtures, PspA rods in solution as well as a large fraction of vesicles with increased diameters of >2 μm were observed.
+The large vesicles often have round and elongated shapes, enclose smaller deformed vesicles, and can even have more complex internalized lipid structures (Figures 5A, 5B, and S3A).
+As expected, in the SUV control, we visualized a population of small vesicles with 20-200 nm diameters (Figure 5C).
+Vesicle dimension and perimeter measurements indicate a significant increase of membrane length upon addition of PspA rods (Figures 5D-5F), suggesting the fusion of several smaller vesicles into one large vesicle.
+In many cases, the lipid bilayer appears to be interrupted by fuzzy stretches that have PspA protein density as well as PspA rods associated with the membrane (Figures 5B and S3B).
+Furthermore, when analyzing the membrane fine structure of large vesicles by 2D classification, the peak-to-peak separation of the bilayer increased from 3.0 to 5.4 nm on average when compared with the lipid samples alone (Figures S3C and S3D).
+Interestingly, the increased bilayer leaflet separation is only found in vesicles with perimeters larger than 175 nm, suggesting a post-fusion membrane structure induced by PspA.
+Additional micrographs of large unilamellar vesicles (LUVs) (Figure S4A) or the LUV/PspA mixture confirm the observation of an increased leaflet separation of 5.7 nm for fused